nobelaar/poky-protocol/README.md

 ### Token basics example track (Spanish)

 For a longer example focused on ERC-20/721 fundamentals—including introductory info plus multiple-selection quizzes—you can use `examples/token-basics-track.json` as the input file.
-It defines four modules:
+It now ships with sections/subsections for every module, ready for the script to derive `sectionCount` automatically:

-1. **Bienvenida y setup de billetera** – onboarding and glossary before starting.
+1. **Bienvenida y setup de billetera** – onboarding, safety reminders, and a quick install checklist.
 2. **Fungibles vs no fungibles** – compares ERC-20 vs ERC-721/1155 with classification quizzes.
 3. **Transferencias, approvals y gas** – covers allowances, transfer flows, and safe-sending checks.
-4. **Buenas prácticas y riesgos** – security checklist with scenario-based questions.
+4. **Buenas prácticas y riesgos** – security checklist with scenarios to spot phishing or excessive permissions.

 Run it the same way as any JSON payload: